-When high-pressure oxygen source is connected the blue O2

-supply indicator is on.
-If the external oxygen supply pressure is low, the O2 supply icon will turn red.
+When high-pressure oxygen source is connected the blue $O_2$ supply indicator is on.
+If the external oxygen supply supply indicator matrix is on.
+If the external oxygen supply pressure is low, the $O_2$ supply icon will turn red.

-If external oxygen supply is not connected and FiO2 controller set is above 21%, a yellow warning triangle will appear on the controller.
-Once ventilation starts, an O2 supply failure alarm will be displayed.
+If external oxygen supply is not connected and $FiO_2$ controller set is above 21%, a yellow warning triangle will appear on the controller.
+Once ventilation starts, an $O_2$ supply failure alarm will be displayed.